Top Running Tips From The Physios

 Run in groups

 Run in a group or with a friend.
 Running can be a great social activity, and running with others encourages motivation.
 There are plenty of running clubs around Sheffield, or why not try the Saturday morning Park Run in Endcliffe park?
 It's very relaxed, and a great atmosphere.
-Someone from the White House goes most weeks.
-Come along and say hi.
+You might just bump into one of our physio's there.
 See www.parkrun.org.uk/sheffield-hallam for more info.
 You need to register before you go.
 Best of all, it's totally free.

 Use gym cross trainers